 So the key to fixing the subsidence is to get the right diagnosis and then the right company in to fix it not just now, but for the long term too.

-For help understanding what do if you have a crack in your wall and think you have subsidence, sign up for FREE to read our How to diagnose and fix subsidence.
+For help understanding what do if you have a crack in your wall and think you have subsidence, read our How to diagnose and fix subsidence checklist.

-For more detail on the different causes of cracks in your home, visit Landmark’s detailed guide.
+For more detail on the different causes of cracks in your home, visit this buying and selling property with subsidence article from the Open Property Group.